 The full-size plan shows where to place the braces.
-The top braces are shown on one page and the back braces on the other.
+Back braces are printed in gray, and top braces in white.

 The heavy black line on the plan is the actual shape of the ukulele.
 Outside of this is a dotted line indicating the slightly oversize top and back wood.
 Cut the plan out on this dotted line.